 Add your photos to the editor

-Create a rough layout for your photo book
+Create a layout for your photo book

-If you haven’t used Smart Assistant, try creating a rough layout for your book before adding your photos.
+Try creating a rough layout for your book before adding your photos.
 When you start in the editor, we’ll give you suggested layouts on each page to fill with your pictures.
 But you can delete these if you’d rather create your own layouts or swap them with some of our pre-set ones.

 When you’re happy, start to add your snaps.
 You can go back and tweak things at any point, so nothing’s set in stone.
 If something doesn’t look the way you want it to when you do add your pictures, it’s really easy to change along the way.